questdb/documentation/documentation/reference/sql/acl/create-service-account.md

 granted.

-The user creating the service account automatically receives the `ASSUME SERVICE ACCOUNT` permission, unless the `OWNED BY` clause is present, in which case the permission is granted to the user or group specified in the clause.
+The user creating the service account automatically receives the `ASSUME SERVICE ACCOUNT` permission with `GRANT` option, unless the `OWNED BY` clause is present, in which case the permission is granted to the user or group specified in the clause.

+The `OWNED BY` clause cannot be omitted if the service account is created by an external user, because permissions cannot be granted to them.

 ## Examples